tomjoro/elixir_map_reduce/README.md

 An initial collection will be broken into parts.
 Each part will be given to a emitter process.

-A reducer process will be created for each matching reduction pattern
+A reducer process will be created for each (detected unique) matching reduction pattern

 This will require distributing the <pid> for each reduction matcher to the emitters (or some sort of lookup / dispatch).